ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Abstract

 \section{Abstract}

-We present \obpose, an unsupervised object-centric generative model that learns to segment 3D objects from RGB-D video in an unsupervised manner.
-Inspired by prior art in 2D representation learning, \obpose~considers a factorised latent space, separately encoding object-wise location (\textit{where}) and appearance (\textit{what}) information.
-In particular, \obpose~leverages an object's \emph{canonical pose}, defined via a minimum volume principle, as a novel inductive bias for learning the \textit{where} component.
+We present \obpose, an unsupervised object-centric inference and generation model which learns 3D-structured latent representations from RGB-D scenes.
+Inspired by prior art in 2D representation learning, \obpose~considers a factorised latent space, separately encoding object location (\textit{where}) and appearance (\textit{what}). \obpose~further leverages an object's \emph{pose} (i.e.~location and orientation), defined via a minimum volume principle, as a novel inductive bias for learning the \textit{where} component.
 To achieve this, we propose an efficient, voxelised approximation approach to recover the object shape directly from a neural radiance field (NeRF).
-As a consequence, \obpose~models scenes as compositions of NeRFs representing individual objects.
-When evaluated on the YCB dataset for unsupervised scene segmentation, \obpose~outperforms the current state-of-the-art in 3D scene inference (ObSuRF) by a significant margin in terms of segmentation quality for both video inputs as well as for multi-view static scenes.
-In addition, the design choices made in the \obpose~encoder are validated with relevant ablations.
+As a consequence, \obpose~models each scene as a composition of NeRFs, richly representing individual objects.
+To evaluate the quality of the learned representations, \obpose~is evaluated quantitatively on the YCB, MultiShapeNet, and CLEVR datatasets for unsupervised scene segmentation, outperforming the current state-of-the-art in 3D scene inference (ObSuRF) by a significant margin.
+Generative results provide qualitative demonstration that the same \obpose~model can both generate novel scenes and flexibly edit the objects in them.
+These capacities again reflect the quality of the learned latents and the benefits of disentangling the \textit{where} and \textit{what} components of a scene.
+Key design choices made in the \obpose~encoder are validated with ablations.